Ever Go Through Stages When You're Hungry ALL The Time? Here's Exactly What To Do

 Diets don't typically work, and ultimately, there are better ways to curb your appetite—especially your cravings for sugar and carbohydrates—and maintain your happy weight.
 The trick?
 Eating nutrient-dense foods that send signals to your brain that you are satisfied.

 So if you've already eaten a healthy meal and you're still wanting to raid the pantry, try one or a few of these 10 tips:

 Fish1 is loaded with high-quality protein and omega-3 fatty acids, both of which increase feelings of fullness and satiety.
 Some studies2 even suggest that the protein in fish has one of the strongest effects on satiety compared to all other proteins.
 Worried about sustainability?
 These are the healthiest fish for you and the planet.

 Studies3 show that adding a high-quality protein to your meal improves satiety.
 My favorite protein choices are fish (of course!), lean meats, and eggs.
 This is especially relevant for your first meal of the day.
 According to science4, eating eggs and a meat protein for breakfast will make you feel more satiated for the whole day.

 4. Eat more greens.

-According to at least one study, eating a good amount of vegetables (like a salad) prior to a meal can increase satiety and lead to reduced food intake.
-Green plants like spinach are rich in thylakoids that reduce hunger, increase satiety, and reduce cravings.
+According to at least one study6, eating a good amount of vegetables (like a salad) prior to a meal can increase satiety and lead to reduced food intake.
+Green plants like spinach7 are rich in thylakoids that reduce hunger, increase satiety, and reduce cravings.
 This is a great excuse to start your meal with Chrissy Teigen's dreamy fall salad recipe.